Regression analysis

 • The restricted regression model focuses the regression on relative potency.
 The restricted model approximates the Standard sample and Test samples together.
 Only the regression parameter used to determine relative potency is assumed to differ.
 Other regression parameters are assumed to be equal in the Standard and Test samples.

-PLA 3.0 currently supports the following regression models:
+Quantitative response assay documents currently support the following regression models:

 • 4-parameter logistic fit